sadmann7/file-uploader/README.md

 # [File Uploader](https://uploader.sadmn.com)

-This is a file uploader component built with `shadnc/ui`, and `react-dropzone`.
+This is a file uploader built with `shadnc/ui`, and `react-dropzone`.
 It is bootstrapped with `create-t3-app`.

 [![File Uploader](./public/images/screenshot.png)](https://uploader.sadmn.com)